MarinaNikon/Advanced_Object_Oriented/README.md

 ##/* G00398315 Marina Nikonchuk */

-#Word Cloud
+#**Word Cloud**

-	This is a 'Generating a Word Cloud' program.
-Word-clouds are a mechanism for creating a visual representation of text and are used to display a visual summary of the most important words used on a web page, a news forum or a social media web site.
+	his program generates a word cloud, which is a visual representation of text.
+Word clouds are commonly used to display a visual summary of the most important words used on a web page, news forum, or social media website.
+Each word is represented as a tag, with the font size or color indicating its importance based on occurrence frequency.

+The goal of this project was to develop a Java application that can parse a file or URL and generate a PNG file with a word cloud displaying the most prominent words.
+The resulting word cloud is created with words arranged in decreasing font size, style, and color.

+The enclosed wcloud.jar fulfills this requirement by providing a command line interface, allowing the user to:

+- Select a file or an URL to parse
+- Specify the Number of Words to Display
+- Specify the filename for the resulting WordCloud.
+The WordCloud presents as a png graphic, with the words displayed in differing font sizes and colours.

-A word-cloud is comprised of a set of tags, with each tag representing a single word.
-The importance of a word is typically estimated from its occurrence frequency in a text and is visualised using a large font size or different font colour.
-And with the help of this program a user may parse a file or a URL to generate a PNG file with a word-cloud displaying the most prominent words in decreasing font size, style and colour.
-Whit the help of menu the user with may  choose option that suits him.
-And create to create a PNG file from text or URL.
+With the help of this program a user may parse a file or a URL to generate a PNG file with a word-cloud displaying the most prominent words in decreasing font size, style and colour.
+With the help of menu the user  may choose option that suits him and create a PNG file from text or URL.
 Only words that are not in the file ignorewords.txt are added to the PNG file.

 References: